 When he was 21 he joined Jort Kelder’s news-site 925.nl.
 Alexander wrote mostly about technology and economics and worked as 925′s editor in chief for a couple of years.
 Alexander produced the internet news for “Bij ons in de BV”, the TV-equivalent of the site, broadcasted on national television.

-Alexander is currently a student, Internet journalist and Internet entrepreneur and he advises on new tech, web, and communication trends.
+Alexander is Internet journalist and Internet entrepreneur and he advises on new tech, web, and communication trends.
 He works for De Wereld Draait door (TV), nrc.next (Dutch quality newspaper), nu.nl (Dutch news site), Vrij Nederland (Dutch opinion journal), TEDxAmsterdam, BKB, Emerce (Dutch internet magazine), and the KRO (Dutch broadcasting company)

 He speaks enthusiastically about trends in technology, gadgets, entertainment consumption, marketing campaigns, political campaigns and entrepreneurship.